5 Common Internship Interview Questions + Example Answers

 If you wrote a cover letter for the internship application, you can use that as a starting point to prepare for the interview.

 And remember, don’t be nervous—your whole career isn’t riding on this interview, and you’re going to land a role that’s right for you in time.
-If this internship doesn’t work out, you can always refine your job search with Teal’s free Job Tracker Tool (and maybe land one that you’ll love even more!).
+If this internship doesn’t work out, you can always refine your job search with Teal’s free Job Application Tracker tool (and maybe land one that you’ll love even more!).

 Preparing for an internship interview is a little different than preparing for a typical job interview.
 Often, students and young professionals land internships as their first real forays into the professional world.
 You aren’t necessarily showcasing a resume packed with experience yet.
 Instead, the questions you’ll answer are meant to let interviewers know who you are, what type of team member you’d be and what unique qualities and skills you’ll bring to the table.